 All tests available through Learn to Return use a shallow nasal swab to collect samples*.
 This is not the dreaded “brain tickler” or nasopharyngeal swab.
 The shallow nasal swab enters to gentle resistance, about half-an-inch into each nostril, makes several rotations, and is placed, swab-side down, in the collection tube.

-What does a test observer do?
+What is a test observer and what do they do?

+The test observer’s primary function is to make sure an accurate sample is collected so there is no need to retest.
+When using a lab-based test, for example, observers also confirm that the label on the sample is properly scanned and logged into the vendor’s results tracking system.
 Test observers do not need to be healthcare professionals and can be trained using online tutorials provided by the testing vendor.
 There is no formal certification, but some districts may have test observers sign a document acknowledging that they viewed the training videos.

 Are nasal swabs safe?